-Maria Trinci KPMG Australia
+Maria Trinci On secondment with KPMG in the UK

-©2022 KPMG, an limited by guara Liability limited by a scheme approved under Professional Standards Legislation.

 Contents

 04 Chairman's message

-06

 Cover story: Digital driving customer value: How the Commonwealth Bank of Australia is reinventing the bank

 Platforms fueling growth

 10 Evolving the model: Winning 'as-a-service' Does the future of financial services firms lie in 'as a service' model?

 14 Staying one step ahead: BlackRock's Aladdin How BlackRock is keeping their platform relevant and value-driven.

-- 18 Digital leaders are expected to outperform in life insurance How the world's most innovative insurers are using digital tools for growth. - 22 Embracing a new trajectory Financial institutions are rethinking product management to thrive in a data-driven economy.
+18 Digital leaders are expected to outperform in life insurance How the world's most innovative insurers are using digital tools for growth.

+22 Embracing a new trajectory Financial institutions are rethinking product management to thrive in a data-driven economy.
 26 Rethinking new business models for banking Are banking business models staying relevant and innovating for the future?